 Once the embedding stage is reached, the cassette lid is snapped off and the main part of the cassette forms a base for the paraffin wax block.
-The cassettes can be labelled by hand (with pencil!) or your histology lab may have a cassette labelling machine.
+The cassettes can be labeled by hand (with a pencil!) or your histology lab may have a cassette labeling machine.

-There are three main steps in tissue processing, namely: ‘dehydration’, ‘clearing’ and ‘infiltration’.
+There are three main steps in tissue processing, namely: ‘dehydration’, ‘clearing’, and ‘infiltration’.
 Each of the steps of the processing method involves the diffusion of a solution into tissue and dispersion of the previous solution in the series.

-All the fun of the carousel
+2. All the Fun of the Carousel

 The modern processors have a chamber in which the specimens are held and the different solutions are pumped in and out of the chamber.
 In general, the whole process takes around six hours and is usually set up to run overnight.

 Various components of the cell are also removed by this process.
-At the lower end of the ethanol concentrations, water soluble proteins are removed, whilst towards the 100% ethanol step, certain lipids may be dissolved.
+At the lower end of the ethanol concentrations, water-soluble proteins are removed, whilst towards the 100% ethanol step, certain lipids may be dissolved.

 This is where ‘clearing’ comes in.
 The term ‘clearing’ refers to the property of the solvents used – they have a relatively high refractive index and when tissue is immersed in it, it becomes transparent and clear.

 The solvent used for this intermediate stage is usually xylene.
 The ‘clearing agent’ needs to be miscible with both ethanol and paraffin wax.
-Following the dehydration, the tissue is immersed in one to three different xylene immersions.
+Following dehydration, the tissue is immersed in one to three different xylene immersions.
 In these stages, the ethanol is gradually replaced with xylene and when the tissue is embedded, the xylene will be replaced by the molten paraffin wax.

 Shrinkage of tissue can occur at these final stages as the xylene also removes fat residues left in the samples.

 After the final infiltration, the tissue cassettes are transferred to an embedding station.
-This machine has reservoirs of molten wax, hotplates and a cold plate for setting the blocks.
-The infiltrated tissue is removed from the cassette and orientated within a suitably sized metal mould.
-The mould is filled with molten wax, the main part of the labelled cassette is placed on top and this is also filled with wax.
-The whole mould is transferred to the cold plate to finally set.
+This machine has reservoirs of molten wax, hotplates, and a cold plate for setting the blocks.
+The infiltrated tissue is removed from the cassette and orientated within a suitably sized metal mold.
+The mold is filled with molten wax, the main part of the labeled cassette is placed on top and this is also filled with wax.
+The whole mold is transferred to the cold plate to finally set.

-That ends the journey from tissue to wax block, which is, I guess, the start of another journey of sectioning, making slides and immunohistochemistry!
+That ends the journey from tissue to wax block, which is, I guess, the start of another journey of sectioning, making slides, and immunohistochemistry!

 |Dehydration||70% alcohol||60 mins|